 Flagpoles and flag flying

-All schools should have at least 3 flagpoles located at the entrance, where possible, or in other areas where the school community may assemble.
+All schools are encouraged to have at least 3 flagpoles located at the entrance, where possible, or in other areas where the school community may assemble.

-Except as stated elsewhere in this policy, or on other special occasions advised by the Department of Premier and Cabinet, flags are only to be flown during normal working hours.
+Flags must only be flown during normal working hours (9 am to 5 pm), except as stated elsewhere in this policy, or on other special occasions advised by the Department of Premier and Cabinet.

 Ceremonies in relation to being an Australian citizen (patriotic ceremonies)